 Why?
 Because a to-do list is a ‘database’.
 If you feed it, it will grow.
 The to-do list becomes another inbox.

 After researching and talking to people about their habits this is my personal takeaway on the subject.

 - Lists are ‘just ok’ to keep a list of actions.
-Some people I talked to have declared a ‘to-do’ list bankruptcy and started over.
-Again, this supports the idea that the regular to-do list can become just another an inbox.
+Some people I talked to have declared a to-do list ‘bankruptcy’ and started over.
+Again, this supports the idea that the regular to-do list can become just like any other an inbox.

 - The most effective use for a long list with actions is simply to let it be a source of inspiration.
-I use this list to create a weekly-ish inventory of things to focus on.
+I pull from such a list to create a small, weekly-ish set of things to focus on.
 Once I have decided what things to focus on, I ditch the big to-do list.
 That is, until the next planning cycle.
 This is akin to the Kanban principle of limiting the inventory of work in progress (WIP.)